-Ripon’s Department of Communication is the recipient of the 2014 Rex Mix Program of Excellence Award from the National Communication Association, recognizing the best undergraduate communication program in the United States.
+Ripon College’s Department of Communication received the 2014 Rex Mix Program of Excellence Award from the National Communication Association, recognizing the best undergraduate communication program in the United States.

-The study of communication at Ripon is a thoughtful balance of theory and practice, designed to deepen your understanding of the field and also to refine your ability to apply theories of communication to real-world situations.
+The study of communication at Ripon is a thoughtful balance of theory and practice, designed to deepen understanding of the field and also to refine the ability to apply theories of communication to real-world situations.
 A degree in communication empowers students to become agents of change within society.

 Ripon College faculty and professional staff are dedicated to helping you reach your goals, whatever they may be and however often they may change along the way.
 It’s part of our value statement to you.